carlacostan/AE-ECDS-data-pipeline/README.md

 - **Monitoring**: ADF provides monitoring and alerting to track pipeline performance, detect failures, and send notifications when issues arise.

 ### 4. Data Analysis
-**Objective**: Enable efficient data analysis and visualisation of cleaned ED data for reporting and insights generation.
+An outline of potential data analysis capabilities for this data using Databricks.

   - **Data Analysis in Databricks**:
   - Databricks is used to load and analyse the partitioned Parquet data in ADLS Gen2.
 Using Spark SQL, analysts can run complex queries, filter data by `year`, and perform aggregations on key metrics (e.g., total attendances and admissions).